LinkedInLearning/applied-machine-learning-foundations-3856104/README.md

 # Applied Machine Learning: Foundations
 This is the repository for the LinkedIn Learning course Applied Machine Learning: Foundations.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>AI models are transforming the workplace.
+Knowing what’s going behind those models can help you apply machine learning (ML) techniques more effectively.
+In this course, instructor Matt Harrison shows you how to get started mastering the essentials of machine learning using the power of the Python programming language.</p><p>Explore the fundamentals of an end-to-end machine learning application, as you gain hands-on experience of data exploration, data processing, model creation, model evaluation, model tuning, and model deployment with MLFlow.
+Along the way, test out your new coding skills in the practice challenges at the end of each section.</p>

 ## Getting Started

 This project can be set up and run in two ways: using GitHub Codespaces for a cloud-based environment, or locally on your machine by installing the required dependencies.
 Follow the instructions below to get started with the method that best suits your needs.